-Issue 32 - Monmouthshire has a significant built heritage resource in terms of Scheduled Ancient Monuments, Listed Buildings, Conservation Areas, Historic Parks and Gardens and Archaeologically Sensitive Areas that, together with their settings, require protection and enhancement.
-Issue 33 - There is a need to protect, promote and enhance the best of our landscape and heritage which are an important part of our culture and play a key role in tourism and economic growth, along with providing support for the Welsh Language to ensure it is safeguarded and supported.
+- Issue 32 Monmouthshire has a significant built heritage resource in terms of Scheduled Ancient Monuments, Listed Buildings, Conservation Areas, Historic Parks and Gardens and Archaeologically Sensitive Areas that, together with their settings, require protection and enhancement.

+Issue 33 There is a need to protect, promote and enhance the best of our landscape and heritage which are an important part of our culture and play a key role in tourism and economic growth, along with providing support for the Welsh Language to ensure it is safeguarded and - and play a key role in tourism and economic growth, along with providing support for the Welsh Language to ensure it is safeguarded and supported.

-Issue 34 - The distinctive settlement pattern of Monmouthshire relates to historic towns and villages and their relationship with the surrounding rural areas.
+Issue 24.
+The distinctive settlement pattern of Monmouthshire relates to historic towns and villages and their relationship with the surrounding - Issue 34 The distinctive settlement pattern of Monmouthshire relates to historic towns and villages and their relationship with the surrounding rural areas.
 There has nevertheless been substantial suburban expansion in the South of the County, particularly adjacent to the M4 corridor.
 This area is likely to receive further pressure for growth due to the removal of the Severn Bridge Tolls in 2018 and the ambitions and opportunities associated with the Cardiff Capital Region City Deal and the South East Wales Metro, together with the economic growth of the Bristol/SW region and the opportunities for Monmouthshire as a border county and its location between Bristol and Newport and Cardiff, the 'Great Western Cities'.

-K(i) The RLDP can contain measures to preserve and enhance the built heritage and best of the historic environment of Monmouthshire.

-K(ii) The RLDP can help protect, promote and enhance the best of our landscape and heritage which are an important part of our culture and play a key role in tourism and economic growth, along with providing support for the Welsh Language to ensure it is safeguarded and supported.

-K(iii) Community involvement provides an opportunity to seek views on how Welsh language and culture interact with RLDP policies and proposals.
+- K(i) The RLDP can contain measures to preserve and enhance the built heritage and best of the historic environment of Monmouthshire. - K(ii) The RLDP can help protect, promote and enhance the best of our landscape and heritage which are an important part of our culture and play a key role in tourism and economic growth, along with providing support for the Welsh Language to ensure it is safeguarded and supported. - K(iii) Community involvement provides an opportunity to seek views on how Welsh language and culture interact with RLDP policies and proposals.
 The future of the Welsh language depends on a range of factors beyond the planning system, particularly education, demographic change, community activities and a sound economic base to maintain thriving sustainable communities.
 The planning system can contribute to the future well-being of the Welsh language by creating conditions for well-paid employment opportunities and a range of quality housing options resulting in sustainable communities.
-Planning policies must not seek to control housing occupancy on linguistic grounds.
+Planning policies must not seek to control housing occupancy on linguistic grounds72.